lindsaywhipple/Data-Breach-Trends/README.md

 - ### Massive Surge in Breaches:
 Reported breaches nearly quadrupled between 2023 and 2024, rising from 100 to 396 incidents.
 Despite a partial decline in 2025, breach levels remained nearly triple those of 2023.
 - ### Dominance of Hacking Incidents:
+Hacking/IT incidents were the most common and fastest-growing breach type, with statistically significant increases year after year.
+Unauthorized Access/Disclosure followed a similar upward trend.
 - ### Disproportionate Impact:
+Just ten breaches account for nearly 77% of all individuals affected, with Change Healthcare alone impacting an estimated 190 million people.
 - ### Geographic Disparities:
+Texas, New York, and California lead in breach count, while Minnesota's relatively low breach volume masks an outsized impact, driven by a small number of catastrophic incidents.
 - ### Consistent Entity Vulnerability:
+Healthcare providers accounted for the majority of breaches across all three years, with their proportional share remaining statistically stable over time.
 - ### Systemic Infrastructure Risk:
+All ten of the most harmful breaches targeted Network Servers, underscoring a critical and recurring vulnerability in healthcare IT infrastructure.

 These insights paint a vivid picture of an evolving threat landscape where breach frequency and impact are increasingly driven by sophisticated, infrastructure-targeted attacks.